loolaz/redis-mutex-semaphore/README.md

 **Semaphore.get(function callback(err, result){})**
  - result : true for success / false for fail to accquire
+ - if key doesn't exist, ENOTFOUNDKEY error code is returned

 **Semaphore.rel(function callback(err, result){})**
  - result : the number of remained semaphore for success